 I have questions about climate change.
 How can I learn more?

 The 2014 National Climate Assessment includes an appendix of frequently asked questions about climate change.
 The questions range in scope from the science of climate change to issues being faced in efforts to respond to climate impacts.
-The answers are based on peer-reviewed science and have been confirmed by multiple analyses.
-Click the link below to download a PDF of these FAQs.
+Click the link below to explore and share these climate FAQs.

 How does climate change affect my region of the United States?